Why annual averages are costing Australian companies credibility

 Grid carbon intensity changes dramatically throughout the day.
 On a sunny afternoon in South Australia, it might drop below 0.1 tCO₂/MWh as solar floods the grid.
 By 7pm, with gas peakers ramping to meet evening demand, it can exceed 0.6 tCO₂/MWh.
 The annual average smooths all of this away into a single number.

 If your operations consume electricity primarily during high-renewable periods, your actual emissions are materially lower than the annual average suggests.
-If you run overnight on coal-dominated baseload, they're higher.
+If you run overnight when the grid carries more coal-fired generation, they're higher.
 The annual average tells you neither of these things.

-Under the Australian Sustainability Reporting Standards (ASRS), this is increasingly untenable.
-Investors and auditors expect methodology that reflects actual operating conditions — not a number that obscures them.
+Under Australia's mandatory climate reporting from 2026, this is increasingly untenable.
+The Australian Sustainability Reporting Standards (ASRS) require methodology that reflects actual operating conditions, not a number that obscures them.

 The GHG Protocol supports this approach as a market-based method.
-The ASRS requires sufficient methodology disclosure to demonstrate that reported figures are robust and defensible.
+The ASRS requires sufficient methodology disclosure to demonstrate that reported figures are accurate and defensible.
 Time-matched calculations meet both requirements.

 The gap between annual-average and time-matched Scope 2 varies significantly depending on when and where you consume: